Help us improve your experience.

 Enabling Export of Transit SPRING Statistics

 Statistics are not collected without the appropriate SPRING configuration in place.
-Before you enable SPRING statistics, verify your SPRING configuration on the device from which you will export statistics.
+Before enabling SPRING statistics, verify your SPRING configuration on the device you will use to export statistics.
 Below is a sample Junos OS SPRING configuration.

 Ingress Device